matthewtwarren/SortSpotify/README.md

 - Below is an example demonstrating how to create a playlist, add tracks to the playlist, filter the playlist to only contain tracks with BPM between 115 and 125, before then adding the playlist to your Spotify library
 ```
-Welcome to SpotifyDJ: A command-line interface for managing and creating Spotify playlists.
+Welcome to SortSpotify: A command-line interface for managing and creating Spotify playlists.
 Type HELP for list of available commands or EXIT to terminate.

 SDJ> create playlist